ceford/cefjdemos-data-jdm-help-en/articles/site/site-system-information.md

 ![home dashboard](../../../en/images/site/configuration-file-tab.png)

-This tab shows the contents of the current Joomla!
-*configuration.php* file which is stored under the main **\<path to joomla\>/joomla_root/** directory.
+This tab shows the contents of the current Joomla! *configuration.php* file which is stored in the `path-to-joomla-root` directory.
 This file is created for you automatically when you first install Joomla! and where most changes of the Global Configuration section of Joomla! are recorded.
 Please note that none of the settings can be changed from this page.
 Use Global Configuration to see more information about these settings and to make changes.

 ### Folder Permissions Tab

 ![home dashboard](../../../en/images/site/folder-permissions-tab.png)

-This tab shows a list of the directories that the webserver should have write access to.
+This tab shows a list of the directories that the web server should have write access to.
 Please note that all directories listed on this page should say **Writable**.
 If not, you may need to change the permissions to be able to install and use Joomla! successfully.
+The configuration.php file is included and shown as **Unwritable**.

 ### PHP Information Tab

 ![home dashboard](../../../en/images/site/php-information-tab.png)

-This tab displays the full configuration of the PHP server side scripting language that Joomla! runs on, together with all the associated system information that goes towards the creation of the web server.
+This tab displays the configuration settings of the PHP server side scripting language that Joomla! uses, together with all of the associated system information that goes towards the creation of the web server.
 It is the output of an integrated php.info script built into Joomla!.